concordia-dcart/UE5_Dynamic_Synth/README.md

 # Sound Modules
 All sound devices can be accessed UE5_DynamicSynth/Content/Synths
 ## Main Synth/Sequencer MetaSound
-A MetaSound source combining a 8-nstep sequencer with a 4-operator FM synth.
-This MetaSound source is designed to allow for experimentation within the patch as wndrough blueprints outside of the patch.
+A MetaSound source combines an 8-step sequencer with a 4-operator FM synth.
+This MetaSound source allows for experimentation within the patch as well as through blueprints outside the patch.
 ![FMSynthSequencerFull](./Screenshots/FMSynthSequencerFull.png)

 ### FM Synth